psarando/shire-reckoning/Middle-earth-simulation.md

 when compared to the dates of the Gondor calendar in the Second and Third Ages, and when compared to the dates of the Shire Calendar around the end of the Third Age.

+##### Reckoning the start or end of a day

-Also note that even when we know a date in all 3 calendars can be considered canon, those calendar dates only match up that way during the daylight hours of that day;
+Even when we know a date in all 3 calendars can be considered canon, those calendar dates only match up that way during the daylight hours of that day;
 because Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, the Elves reckoned their dates from sunset to sunset,